AnOpenSauceDev/Methane-mod/README.md

 - Mod Menu

 I'm working on other projects most of the time, so don't expect me to finish things straight away. <br>
-Non-Issues should be handled in [Discussions.](https://github.com/AnOpenSauceDev/Methane-mod/discussions)
+Non-Issues should be handled in [Discussions.](https://github.com/AnOpenSauceDev/Methane-mod/discussions) <br>

+If you **REALLY** want to get your hands on bleeding-edge builds (for whatever reason), github actions probably has it.